cjoana/cjoana.github.io/blogs/2025-12-23-PBHfromPVs.md

 &nbsp;

 The panels show, from top to bottom, the energy density contrast, the relative recession velocity with respect to the background expansion, and the (rescaled) three-dimensional Ricci curvature.
 These diagnostics clearly reveal the qualitative difference between collapsing and non-collapsing voids.
+For a visual animation see [this Youtobe video.](https://youtu.be/z5-uIc8YmCg)

 #### Thresholds and Mass Scaling